spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 ### Storage/Jail Cell

 A storage closet at the far end of Medical has been cleared out and converted into a makeshift jail cell to hold the former head of R&D, the Mad Scientist.
-A pair of bored-looking guards are stationed outside the door at all times.
+A pair of bored-looking [**#TeamEthics Guards**](../appendix-npcs/#faction-guard) are stationed outside the door at all times.

 ### The Mad Scientist